johnthagen/python-blueprint/README.rst

     # type: (int) -> int

-But Python 3-only projects should prefer the cleaner Python 3-only syntx:
+But Python 3-only projects should prefer the cleaner Python 3-only syntax:

 .. code-block:: python